binaryphile/www.minimak.org/pages/index.md

 ![center]({{urls.media}}/minimak-3.png)

+### Minimum Effort, Maximum Efficiency ###

-MiniMak is a keyboard layout developed with the goal of being as *easy to adopt as possible*, while *maximizing the efficiency* of the home row.
+MiniMak is a keyboard layout developed with the goal of being *the easiest to learn* while maintaining *the best efficiency*.